Skin lubrication is a popular blister prevention strategy. Lots of runners, athletes and hikers remain blister-free using products like:

 Viscous lubricants reduce friction levels!
 You can see that in the 3rd graph below - the curve immediately drops below the baseline.
 This third graph pertains to viscous lubricants (they tested petrolatum (aka Vaseline), mineral oil and glycerine).
 The first and second graphs are for mildly greasy and moderately greasy moisturisers.
 These increased friction straight away.
 So that's one thing to make sure of - that your lubricant is viscous and greasy, not just like a moisturising cream.

 When you are dealing with friction levels, it's important to realise that friction is not bad.
-In fact it's quite necessary to provide traction.
+In fact it's necessary to provide traction.
 When you put lubricant all over your foot, your foot loses traction.
 Without traction your foot moves around too much in your shoes.
-The toes can hit the end of your shoe causing bleeding or blistering under the nails.
-Over time, this trauma causes the nails to get thicker and deformed.
-And you can even lose the nail (I wanted to post this picture but decided to provide the link only - if you're not squeamish, take a look).
-This lack of traction reduces your functional efficiency.
-And puts you at higher risk of proximal musculoskeletal injury as your muscles have to work harder to compensate for the lack of traction.
+Your toes can hit the end of your shoe causing bleeding or blistering under the nails.
+Over time, this trauma causes the nails to get thicker and thicker and possibly even lose the nail (it will grow back, but a little thicker each time).
+This lack of traction reduces your functional efficiency (acceleration / deceleration).
+And puts you at higher risk of musculoskeletal injury as your muscles have to work harder to compensate for the lack of traction.

 For these reasons, lubricating large areas of the foot, particularly the plantar (sole) surface may not be a good idea.
 In preventing blisters, the aim is not to reduce friction all over.
 A targeted approach is necessary.
 If you're using a lubricant, apply it only where needed!